nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 {% endhighlight %}
 </div>

 JSCS has a really convenient "preset" option where many popular linting rule-sets are pre-defined.
-You can look at the presets on the JSCS readme, given above.
+You can look at the presets in the JSCS readme, given above.

 To ensure that that your code is linted as you type, you can right click on a document, choose Sublime Linter > Lint Mode > Background.